Kingsglaive: Final Fantasy XV: Critical response

 On Rotten Tomatoes, the film has an approval rating of 12%, based on 17 reviews, with an average rating of 4.79/10.
 On Metacritic, which assigns a weighted average to reviews, the film has a score of 35 out of 100, based on 10 critics, indicating "generally unfavorable reviews".
 Critics were generally negative about the film, although popular opinion rendered a more positive response.

 Christian Holub of Entertainment Weekly gave the film a score of C+, describing the film as a long cutscene for fans of the game rather than something equivalent to the recent Warcraft film adaptation: he said that the visuals "offer a deep dive into the Uncanny Valley", and praised the lead actors' efforts with a script he found weak.
 Meghan Sullivan, writing for IGN, gave the film a score of 6/10, calling it "gorgeous", and praised the character design despite some issues with realistic facial expressions, and found the story was bogged down by the political elements when the action side and the plot focusing on the Kingsglaive worked.
 In contrast, she called the voicework "solid", saying that the leads brought their characters to life and prevented the script from sounding too ridiculous while the supporting cast was weaker overall.
 She summed up Kingsglaive as "a very beautiful and very confusing movie".
 Andrew Barker for Variety frequently questioned whether Kingsglaive could count as a film, as he often felt like he was watching a recorded gameplay video, praising the visuals while generally faulting the plot as rushed and too full of throwaway characters.
-Wired's Matt Kamen gave the film a score of 5/10.
+Wireds Matt Kamen gave the film a score of 5/10.
 He greatly praised the film's visuals, and was positive about the lead actors' performances and the action scenes.
 His criticism was leveled at its poor portrayal of the female characters, a narrative he found confusing, and the large focus on setting up the events of Final Fantasy XV.
 His overall opinion was that, while it held promise, it relied too much on character stereotypes and world building, calling it "a gorgeous but over-stuffed slice of fanservice".